dinosaure/paf-le-chien/README.md

 let stack () =
   let open Tcpip_stack_socket.V4V6 in
-  UDP.connect ~ipv4_only:false ~ipv6_only:false
-    Ipaddr.V4.Prefix.global None >>= fun udp ->
   TCP.connect ~ipv4_only:false ~ipv6_only:false
-    Ipaddr.V4.Prefix.global None >>= fun tcp ->
+    Ipaddr.V4.Prefix.global None
-  connect udp tcp

 let () = Lwt_main.run (stack () >>= start)
 ```

-It provides a client-side with the logic of Mimic and let the user to implement
+It also provides a client-side with the logic of mimic and let the user to
-the resolution process to determine if the connection needs the TLS encryption
+implement the resolution process to determine if the connection needs the TLS
-layer or not.
+encryption (and how) layer or not.

 ### Mimic